Edmund Wittenmyer: Post-World War I

 Wittenmyer took part in the post-war occupation of Germany.
 He remained in command of the 7th Division, except for brief periods of leave, until it returned to the United States.
 The 7th Division was demobilized on June 20, 1919.

 After the war, Wittenmyer was reduced to his permanent rank of colonel and assigned as chief of staff for the Ninth Corps Area.
-In 1922, he was promoted to permanent brigadier general and assigned as commander of Fort D. A. Russell, Wyoming.
+In 1922, he was promoted to the permanent rank of brigadier general and assigned as commander of Fort D. A. Russell, Wyoming.
 He remained in command until he retired in August 1923.

 Retirement and death

 Wittenmyer never married, and had no children.
 In retirement, he lived with a sister in law and her family near Peebles, Ohio and operated a farm in nearby Lawshe, Meigs Township.
-In 1930, Congress enacted legislation allowing general officers from World War I to retire at the highest rank they had held, and Wittenmyer was promoted to major general on the retired list.
+In 1930, Congress enacted legislation allowing World War I general officers to retire at the highest rank they had held, and Wittenmyer was promoted to major general on the retired list.

-In 1936, Wittenmyer became ill after an auto accident, and sought treatment at the military hospital in Hot Springs, Arkansas.
-He was diagnosed with cancer, and his left arm was amputated in an effort to halt the spread.

-Wittenmyer's health did not improve after the amputation, and he died at Walter Reed Hospital on July 5, 1937.
+In 1936, Wittenmyer became ill after an automobile accident, and sought treatment at the military hospital in Hot Springs, Arkansas.
+He was diagnosed with cancer, and his left arm was amputated in an effort to halt the cancer's spread.
+Despite this, Wittenmyer's health did not improve, and he died at Walter Reed Hospital on July 5, 1937, at the age of seventy-five.
 He was buried at Arlington National Cemetery.